Q0919/Hello-/README.md

-# Hello-
+# Hello-world
-The first time
+It's the first time that I try to learn the code by myself.